fac3m4n/estate-web3/README.md

 # Estate-web3 🏠

-A decentralized real estate platform built on Arbitrum that enables property listing, buying, and renting with cryptocurrency payments and smart contract integration.
+A decentralized real estate platform built on Binance Smart Chain that enables property listing, buying, and renting with cryptocurrency payments and smart contract integration.

 ## Features 🌟